-Chomsky's writings have not helped to stem misunderstandings about this; he has made many confusing and incorrect statements about generative grammars over the years, sometimes seeming to imply they are computable functions taking arguments, or algorithms for computing the values of such functions.
-Some examples:
+Chomsky has not helped to spread understanding about this; he has made a number of confusing and incorrect statements about generative grammars over the years, sometimes seeming to imply they are computable functions taking arguments, or algorithms for computing the values of such functions.

 - Chomsky (1959, p.
-138) says: 'A grammar of L can be regarded as a function whose range is exactly L. Such devices have been called "sentence-generating grammars."
-'But generative grammars (the rewriting systems that Emil Post developed in order to study logical proof, and called 'production systems') are not interpretable as functions at all.
-Functions take arguments and yield unique values; rewriting systems do nothing of the kind. - In a footnote attached to the words 'sentence-generating grammars,' correctly crediting Post (1944) as the source for this use of the term 'generate,' Chomsky elaborates on his error.
+138) says: 'A grammar of L can be regarded as a function whose range is exactly L. Such devices have been called "sentence-generating grammars."'
+But generative grammars (the rewriting systems that Emil Post developed in order to study logical proof, and called 'production systems') are not functions at all, and cannot be 'regarded as' functions in any way.
+Functions take arguments and yield unique values; rewriting systems do not do anything of the kind. - In a footnote attached to the words 'sentence-generating grammars,' correctly crediting Post (1944) as the source for this use of the term 'generate,' Chomsky elaborates on his error.
 He says: 'We can consider a grammar of L to be a function mapping the integers onto L, order of enumeration being immaterial (and easily specifiable, in many ways) to this purely syntactic study' (p.
 138, fn.
 1).
 But since generative grammars are not functions, a fortiori they are not functions from integers to sentences.
-Nobody has ever suggested a variety of generative grammar that takes an integer as argument and gives a string in the language as value. - He proceeds to say of such a function F from integers to sentences of L that 'The weakest condition that can significantly be placed on grammars is that F be included in the class of general, unrestricted Turing machines.'
+Nobody has ever suggested a variety of generative grammar that takes an integer as argument and gives a string as value.

+- He proceeds to say of such a function F from integers to sentences of L that 'The weakest condition that can significantly be placed on grammars is that F be included in the class of general, unrestricted Turing machines.'
 But Turing machines are not functions any more than grammars are.
-A Turing machine does include a transition table which specifies what to do next when in a given state and reading a given tape symbol, and that table is indeed a function, but it is not a function from integers to symbol strings.
-Rather, it maps a pair of a state and a current tape symbol to a symbol to be written and a direction in which to move next on the input.
-Although it would be possible to write a program for a universal Turing machine that would map integers to the sentences of a language (that is, taking an integer as input it would write out a specific sentence of English as output), that program would not be doing anything like what a generative grammar does. - A quarter century later we find a strange passage in Chomsky (1986, p.
+(The transition table is a function, but not a function from integers to symbol strings: it maps a pair of a state and a current tape symbol to a symbol to be written and/or a direction in which to move the read head.)
+Although it would be possible to write a program for a universal Turing machine that would map integers to the sentences of a language (that is, taking an integer as input it would write out a specific sentence of English as output), that program would not be a function either. - A quarter century later we find a strange passage in Chomsky (1986, p.
 26) claiming that a generative grammar of English will assign an analysis to any input at all, even a Japanese sentence or the sound of a squeaky door hinge.
 This might seem to echo the 1959 idea that generative grammars are functions taking inputs, but it is not true: generative grammars of the various kinds Chomsky has proposed have never had the property of taking an input, so they cannot assign an analysis to anything.
 They simply define strings over a given finite vocabulary, possibly generating some kind of structure for it as well.

-Pullum and Scholz (2001) discuss generative grammars under the heading 'generative-enumerative syntax,' but in light of what I have just said, the reference to enumeration might be called misleading: a generative grammar for a language cannot really be said to enumerate the sentences of a language, in the sense of placing them one by one on a growing list without repetitions, so that the first can be called sentence no. 1, the second no. 2, and for each n > 0 some unique sentence is number n.
-This is not what any sort of generative grammar does.
+Pullum and Scholz (2001) discuss generative grammars under the heading 'generative-enumerative syntax,' but in light of what has just been said, the reference to enumeration might be called misleading: a generative grammar for a language cannot really be said to enumerate the sentences of a language at all, in the sense of placing them one by one on a growing list, without repetitions, so that the first can be called sentence number 1, the second number 2, and for each n > 0 some unique sentence is number n.
+This is not what a generative grammar does.